 Proponents of a Cali sober lifestyle appreciate the more fluid approach to sobriety, allowing them to enjoy a more moderate and healthier relationship with substances.

 Opponents of the California sober ethos point to NIDA’s definition of addiction.
 The National Institute on Drug Abuse defines addiction as being characterized by “compulsive drug use”, with those addicted to drink or drugs unable to control their substance use.
 For these people, a California sober approach to recovery is not only inadvisable but possibly even dangerous.

 Beyond this, the lack of a universal definition means there is a wide discrepancy between each extreme of the Cali sober spectrum.
 Consider someone drinking alcohol, smoking weed, and micro-dosing on hallucinogens.
-Next, consider someone who is teetotal, avoids all addictive drugs, and refrains recreational drug use to moderate marijuana consumption in the form of edibles.
+Next, consider someone who is teetotal, avoids all addictive drugs, and refrains from recreational drug use to moderate marijuana consumption in the form of edibles.

 With all formal and evidence-based addiction treatment, the goal is to help the patient to stop abusing all addictive substances.
-Per this model, using any drugs, even alcohol, and marijuana is merely delaying the end goal: total sobriety.
+Per this model, using any drugs, even alcohol, and marijuana is merely delaying the end goal: total and complete sobriety.

 More research is needed into a less absolutist approach to addiction treatment to establish whether approaches like California sober deliver benefits to some people over the long term.

 Some practitioners of the California sober lifestyle claim that using marijuana in moderation helps them to moderate problematic patterns of alcohol consumption and is a form of harm reduction.
 Even if this approach does work in some anecdotal cases, using marijuana is not necessarily safe for everyone.